KeeTraxx/springboot-workshop-2018/src/block_1.md

 * Easy to connect a debugger

+Note:

+Show IDEA debug main

 ----

 * Easier to write unit / integration tests
+* Easier to debug unit / integration tests
+* Helps you with Mocking and Isolation of tests

 ----

-* Easier to distribute and run
+Easier to distribute and run:

+* Deploy as .jar and .war
+* Less problems with dependencies

 ---